Volví a Nacer

 "Volví a Nacer" (transl.
 "I Was Born Again") is a song written and performed by Colombian recording artist Carlos Vives and co-produced by Andrés Castro.
 Following an international hiatus, it was released as the lead single from his thirteenth studio album Corazón Profundo (2013) on September 24, 2012.
 The song's lyrics are in Spanish and were inspired by the events of his music career as well as his wife Claudia Elena Vásquez.
 It is described by Vives as a romantic song with elements of Colombian vallenato and pop music.

 "Volví a Nacer" was both a critical and commercial success where it peaked at number one in Colombia, Mexico, Venezuela, and on the Billboard Hot Latin Songs chart in the United States.
 The song was well received by critics who described it as the best track on the album.
 The success of the song led to Vives winning six Nuestra Tierra awards in his home country and two Latin Grammys for Song of the Year and Best Tropical Song.
 The music video for the song was directed by Carlos Pérez and filmed in Mexico.

+A remixed version of "Volví a Nacer", performed by Vives and Colombian singer Maluma, was used as the theme song of Mexican telenovela Despertar contigo.